 Member

-The brief terms of reference of the Stakeholders' Relationship Committee and particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of the Annual Report.
+The brief terms of reference of the Stakeholders' Relationship Committee, particulars of meetings of the Committee and attendance thereat are provided in the Corporate Governance Report, which forms part of the Annual Report.

 Corporate Social Responsibility Committee